Back to all posts

 Topics covered in PART-2:

-• ClickOnce Bypass Strategies.
+• ClickOnce bypass strategies.

-• Creating Stealth C# Loader.
+• Creating a stealthy C# loader.

-• .NET Backdooring.
+• .NET backdooring.

 DISCLAIMER: The code and content provided in this blog are intended for educational purposes only.
 They are provided "as is" without any warranty, expressed or implied, including but not limited to the accuracy, correctness, or suitability for any particular purpose.
 The author and the platform shall not be held liable for any direct, indirect, incidental, special, exemplary, or consequential damages arising from the use, misuse, or inability to use the code or content.
 The information provided in this blog is based on the author's personal experience and research, and it may not necessarily reflect the most up-to-date practices or standards.
 Users are solely responsible for understanding and complying with any applicable laws, regulations, or ethical guidelines related to their use of the provided code and content.
 Use at your own risk.